 What is Salutogenic Design?

-Salutogenic (pronounced "sah-loo-toe-JEN-ick") design is the evidence-based design strategy focused on enhancing human health and wellness.
+Salutogenic (pronounced "sah-loo-toe-JEN-ick") design is an evidence-based design strategy focused on enhancing human health and wellness.
 Simply put, the way sustainable design looks at how a building impacts the outside environment, salutogenic design looks at how a building impacts its inhabitants: one looks outside, the other looks inside, but both strive to create healthy environments.

-DEFINING SALUTOGENIC DESIGN: ORIGINS AND PRINCIPLES
+DEFINING SALUTOGENIC DESIGN: ORIGINS & PRINCIPLES

 Decades of scientific and medical research demonstrate the profound effects nature and the built environment have on human psychology and physiology.
 Leveraging this research, salutogenic strategies and biophilic design solutions have been proven to: